 What you mark in your Bible will depend largely upon personal taste and need.
 Without a doubt the best way to do so is topically or by subject.
 Get all your Scriptures together on a subject or topic and assign a predetermined number, color or identifying sign to them and then chain them together.
 You should make your own index so you can find the first Scripture in your chain before beginning to mark your translation.

-One trick to marking your Bible is to underscore or underline important phrases you want to quickly access.
-Any number of quality fine-point pens can be used for the marking.
+One trick to effectively marking is to underscore or underline important phrases you want to quickly access.
+Any number of quality fine-point pens can be used.